Module checking of pushdown multi-agent systems: Decision procedures

+Note that for the proof of Theorem~\ref{theo:TranslationATLStar}, one exploits the fact that for a given $\CGT$ $\Tau$ and \ATLStar\ state formula $\varphi$, there exists a \emph{unique} $B_\varphi$-labeling extension of $\Tau$ which is \emph{well-formed}, i.e., such that for each node $\nu$ of $\Tau$, the $B_\varphi$-labeling of $\nu$ coincides with the set of basic subformulas of $\varphi$ which hold at node $\nu$ of $\Tau$.
+Thus, the automaton $\ACG$ $\Au_\varphi$ of Theorem~\ref{theo:TranslationATLStar}, by crucially exploiting alternation, recursively checks that the given $B_\varphi$-labeling extension of $\Tau$ is well-formed.
+Hence, $\Au_\varphi$ accepts a $B_\varphi$-labeling extension of $\Tau$ \emph{only if} it is well-formed.

-Note that while the well-known translation of $\CTLStar$ formulas into alternating automata involves just a single exponential blow-up, by Theorem~\ref{theo:TranslationATLStar}, the translation of $\ATLStar$ formulas in alternating automata for $\CGS$ entails a double exponential blow-up.
-This seems in contrast with the well-known fact that \ATLStar\ satisfiability has the same complexity as \CTLStar\ satisfiability, i.e., it is \TWOEXPTIME-complete~\cite{Schewe08}.
+It is worth noting that while the well-known translation of $\CTLStar$ formulas into alternating automata involves just a single exponential blow-up, by Theorem~\ref{theo:TranslationATLStar}, the translation of $\ATLStar$ formulas in alternating automata for $\CGS$ entails a double exponential blow-up.
+This seems in contrast with the automata-theoretic approach used in~\cite{Schewe08} for solving satisfiability of \ATLStar\ (recall that \ATLStar\ satisfiability has the same complexity as \CTLStar\ satisfiability, i.e., it is \TWOEXPTIME-complete~\cite{Schewe08}).
 In particular, given an \ATLStar\ state formula $\varphi$, one can construct in singly exponential time a parity \ACG\ accepting the set of \CGT\ satisfying some special requirements which provide a necessary and sufficient condition for ensuring the existence of some model of $\varphi$~\cite{Schewe08}.
 These requirements are based on an equivalent representation of the models of a formula obtained by a sort of widening operation.
-However, when applied to the strategy trees of a \CGS, such an encoding is not regular since one has to require that for all nodes in the encoding which are copies of the same environment node in the given strategy tree, the associated subtrees are isomorphic.
+However, when applied to the environment strategy trees of a \CGS, such an encoding is not regular since one has to require that for all nodes in the encoding which are copies of the same environment node in the given environment strategy tree, the associated subtrees are isomorphic.
 Hence, the approach used in~\cite{Schewe08} cannot be applied to the module-checking setting.